Dwaipayan007/DeepFake-Detection-In-Video-Conferencing-Environments-/README.md

 3. Inference: The processed frames are passed to a custom .h5 model (based on Xception/ResNet/MobileNet).
 4. Output: A probability score is generated.
 If the "Fake" probability exceeds a set threshold (e.g., 0.5), the system alerts the user.

+Note: The pre-trained model file (.h5) is hosted via Git LFS (Large File Storage) or can be downloaded from the Releases tab due to its size.